More Affordable Solar for Everyone

 New Community Solar Options

-TEP wants to reduce the cost of participating in our Bright Tucson Community Solar program, which allows customers to purchase some some or all of their power from large local solar arrays on a flexible, month-to-month basis.
+TEP wants to reduce the cost of participating in our Bright Tucson Community Solar program, which allows customers to purchase some or all of their power from large local solar arrays on a flexible, month-to-month basis.
 Because large-scale solar power has grown even more cost-effective since the program was launched, TEP has proposed reducing the cost of participation by half, to about one cent per kWh.

 TEP also has asked the ACC to approve a new community solar option that would let customers buy all of their power from our local solar arrays for a fixed monthly price that would remain fixed for 10 years.
 Participating customers could essentially lock in their current average electric costs for a decade by committing to take service from the company's cost-effective solar energy resources.